pvpsy/elte-ppk-r-course-r_data_analysis-23_24_1/README.md

 -   Stage and commit your changes.
 (Pro tip: Do this frequently.)
 -   Push the changes to your forked project.
 (Also do this frequently, e.g. after each assignment).
--   If you are done, create a pull request, and assign Tamas and Marton as reviewers
+-   If you are done, create a pull request, and assign Tamas and Bertram as reviewers

 **Have Fun!**